scarlettmparker/Accessibility-Toolbar/README.md

 `Theme Default` will reset the page its default colours, whereas all other buttons will change the look of the page. `Theme Black` will also change the font colour of the page to white to accommodate the new background.<br>

-This feature will be expanded to further themes in the future.
-The `Custom Colour` button is currently non-functional.
+## Dictionary
+The pink button with the alt-text `Dictionary` can be pressed to look up a word and its definition, pronunciation, synonyms, antonyms and examples from its wiktionary entry.
+This can be done either with the search bar or through the current selected word with the `Search Word` and `Search Selected` buttons.
+This requires the back-end to be activated for use.

 ## Translate
 The red button with the alt-text `Translate` can be pressed to translate an entire webpage.
 This feature gathers all text nodes on the page and sends them to the back-end in order to translate the text and is then returned to the front-end.
 The `Default Language` button can be pressed to reset the page language.<br>

+## Magnifying Glass
+The cyan button with the alt-text `Magnify` can be pressed to enable a magnifying glass.
+Options `zoom` and `size` are provided to modify the zoom multiplier and the affected page area respectively.
+On clicking `Show Magnifier`, a magnifying glass will display that follows your mouse, akin to a real magnifying glass.

+## Image Classification
+If enabled in the settings (it will be by default), whenever hovering over an image, a button reading `Generate alt-text` will appear.
+Upon clicking this button, the selected image will be classified and you will receive image classifications along with their corresponding confidence values.

+## Manual
+The grey button with the alt-text `Manual` will bring you to the page you are reading right now.

-## Dictionary
+## Settings
-The pink button with the alt-text `Dictionary` can be pressed to look up a word and its definition, pronunciation, synonyms, antonyms and examples from its wiktionary entry.
-This can be done either with the search bar or through the current selected word with the `Search Word` and `Search Selected` buttons.
-This requires the back-end to be activated for use.
+The grey button with the alt-text `Settings` will bring you to the settings page.
+From here, you can enable and disable both the toolbar and the image classifier.
+In order to see these changes applied, you must refresh the current web page.

 ## Hide Toolbar
 The grey button with the alt-text `Hide` can be pressed to hide the toolbar.
 This will collapse the overall toolbar, closing all open menus and replacig the toolbar with a button in the middle of the page with the alt-text `Show Toolbar`, used to re-open the toolbar.

-# More
-Licensing, Credits, Troubleshooting to be added.